mzuzak/CLAP_Attack/README.md

 ## Troubleshooting:

+**NOTE:** Currently, the underscore character ("_") is a restricted character for signal/net names in benchmark files.
+You will see memory leaks and seg-faults if you have these in the file.
+If you find/replace these characters with something else (e.g., a dash "-"), you can temporarily work around this issue.
+This will be patched in the near future.
+Thank you to Likhitha Mankali (NYU) for reaching out to me with this issue!

  1. If compilation does not start because of the cyclic dependency check, try touching all files as follows: `find ./ -type f -exec touch "{}" \;`
  1. If compilation fails because readline is missing, install 'readline' library or